Toi-te-huatahi: Descendants

-Descentants of Toi are known as Te Tini-o-Toi, while descendants of his son Awanuiārangi often refer to themselves as Te Tini-o-Awa.
+Descentants of Toi are known as Te Tini-o-Toi, while descendants of his grandson Awanuiārangi often refer to themselves as Te Tini-o-Awa.
 Descendants of Toi were some of the first settlers of Little Barrier Island / Te Hauturu-o-Toi in the Hauraki Gulf.
 Whātonga, who in some oral histories is described as the captain of the Kurahaupō waka, was the grandson of Toi.